 1. Just start writing as the first few drafts will not be perfect.

 It all began in December 2015 when I made up my mind to write a paper and hopefully, to get it published eventually.
 However, I did not have experience in writing/publishing a paper so I wasn’t quite sure what I should do, or where I should even begin.
 All I know is there were photographs of sea turtles collected by our team and citizen scientists, allowing us to study the sea turtle populations at Perhentian Islands.
 Nonetheless, I started writing but got confused many times of how the outline of the paper should be.
 The idea was to share about the sea turtle populations, but in addition to that, a big portion of the paper would also cover photo identification and citizen science.
 There was so much to share about the methods, not just the findings, and it seemed difficult to put everything in a paper.
 Still, surprisingly the first draft was completed in about 3 weeks.
-During that period, a lot of time was spent analyzing the data and reading papers on photo identification.
+During that period, a lot of time was spent analysing the data and reading papers on photo identification.
 Looking at the first draft now, it was terrible!

 2. Find people to collaborate from the beginning of the research, not during the writing stage.

 Not knowing what I should do next, I thought of collaborating with other researchers in writing the paper.
 I approached one researcher, explaining about our data and seeking for his advice on how to write a paper, and ended up telling him I would email him the first draft.
 I also emailed it to a lecturer to get some feedback.
 They never wrote back, and I was too shy to ask again after.
 At the same time, I also emailed it to a few friends, and thank God, some of them took the time and gave me really constructive feedback of what was lacking.
 By that time, three months had passed since December.

 3. Decide on the most appropriate journal before writing